Unlike many disposable products on the market today all of our products are designed for industrial duty use and are

 I put a volt meter across the charger output leads and nothing comes out, Is something wrong?

 No. All of our chargers require some battery voltage across the leads to turn on, so if your battery is stone dead, the charger will not come on.
 If yours is an On Board with a single green LED then approximately half the chargers rated voltage will be required to turn it on.
-If yours is a portable or stationary with a dial face ammeter, then the same is required.
-All other models have a much lower turn on threshold.
-If your batteries are in a series string, get some voltage into the batteries by charging them individually. (you don't need to disconnect all the batteries)
+All other models with a tri-color LED will turn on at a much lower lower voltage.
+If your batteries are in a series string, get some voltage into the batteries by putting a little charge in them individually.
+You don't need to disconnect all the batteries and you don’t need much.

 How long will it take to charge my battery(s)?